Dishant145/footballmlproject/README.md

 Feature importance analysis revealed that xG and xAG were the most significant predictors of match outcomes, with weather conditions and referee bias also having a notable impact.

-## Discussion

-### Findings

-Advanced metrics like xG and xAG are crucial for predicting football match outcomes.
-External factors such as referee bias and weather conditions also play significant roles.
-The Random Forest Classifier was the most effective model.

-### Implications

-These findings have significant implications for football clubs, coaches, and analysts.
-By leveraging advanced metrics and considering external factors, they can make more informed decisions and improve match strategies.

-## Conclusion and Future Work

-### Conclusion

-This project demonstrated the potential of machine learning in predicting football match outcomes.
-The Random Forest Classifier emerged as the best-performing model.

-### Future Work

-Future research could explore additional features, such as player-specific metrics and in-game events.
-Enhancing model interpretability and developing real-time prediction capabilities are also promising directions for further work.

 ## How to Run the Project